martintrojer/scheme-clojure/README.md

 # External

-Leining project and sources in the folder called
+Leiningen project and sources in the folder called

     external/